Our careers programme is overseen by our Careers Lead – Rachael Denham

 Intent

-Oakfield Lodge School promotes an environment in which students recognise and develop a knowledge and understanding of opportunities that are available to them in future.
+Oakfield Lodge School promotes an environment in which students recognise and develop a knowledge and understanding of opportunities that are available to them in the future.
 As they progress through the school the opportunities are broadened with careers advice, visits to colleges, college placements and work experience.
-Students gain cultural capital by attending a variety of educational settings and having interviews with careers advisors from KS3.
+Students gain cultural capital by attending a variety of educational settings and having interviews with careers advisors from KS3 onwards.
+We aim to use the Skills Builder principles to give students the skills that enable them to become confident and aspirational.

 Implementation

-The careers programme is designed to deliver up to date guidance on the various post 16 options, how to apply and a general knowledge of the world of work.
+The careers programme is designed to give students the skills needed to make positive steps in securing post 16 provision.
+Students are offered up to date guidance on the various post 16 options, how to apply and a general knowledge of the world of work.
+They are also given lessons on general life skills to improve essential skills such as speaking, listening and problem solving along with money management, decision making and social skills.
 The programme has been created to fit in with the Gatsby Benchmarks.

 Impact

-The main impact of careers education is to ensure students make positive post 16 choices and are able to maintain placements once they leave Oakfield Lodge.
+The main impact of careers education is to ensure students leave school, confident and with the relevant skills to make positive post 16 choices in both their education and personal lives.
+They should be able to maintain good relationships at placements once they leave Oakfield Lodge and have the confidence to aim high.

 Year 9